tidev/titanium-docs/docs/guide/Titanium_SDK/Titanium_SDK_How-tos/Debugging_and_Profiling/Managing_Memory_and_Finding_Leaks.md

 * Android: 24-32MB heap, optional "large heap" of 128MB ([Application properties](/guide/Titanium_SDK/Titanium_SDK_Guide/Appendices/tiapp.xml_and_timodule.xml_Reference/#application-properties) for how to enable this)

 Compared to the memory space available to the desktop, these are severely restricted amounts.
-Furthermore, iOS, Android and Windows can force-reclaim memory or force-quit an app when the system needs more free memory.
+Furthermore, iOS and Android can force-reclaim memory or force-quit an app when the system needs more free memory.
 You'll want to limit your memory use and free allocations when you can.
 Let's see how JavaScript frees memory and then how you can release memory in your Titanium app.

 ### JavaScript garbage collection